Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Installing_an_Operating_System.rst

 Under normal circumstances, there are two ways to login to Raspberry Pi:

 1) Using a stand-alone monitor.
-2) Using a remote desktop or laptop computer monitor “sharing” the PC monitor with your RPi.
+2) Using a remote desktop or laptop computer monitor "sharing" the PC monitor with your RPi.

 Required Accessories for Monitor
 ================================================================